• Skip to primary navigation

 When to drink Nocino

 If you buy some fancy small bottles, this Italian liquor is a special treat to give friends at Christmas.
 They will love it.
-One of my bottles is definitely for Elisabeth!

 For more edible liquor gifts you can check the category: Homemade liquors

-Why you shouldn’t throw away the walnuts?
+Why shouldn’t you throw away the walnuts?

 Nocino wine in a fancy bottle